We and/or our members create new standards and concepts for sustainability

 The amount of sustainability requirements and other requirements is large and increasing in all industries.
 Requirements are managed manually, defined in different document formats, and sent between parties via email, leading to inefficiencies and risks.
 This is addressed by Rexs enabling digitization of the requirements management process by describing how requirements can be structured for digital handling.
 This means that requirements can be stored and exchanged digitally between systems and organizations for better management.
 The 100 Group has contributed to the development of Rexs and is now responsible for maintenance and communication of the standard.

-If you want to know more, please contact Ulf Bergvall or Robert af Wetterstedt.
+If you want to know more, visit our webiste Rixs-Dacke or take contact with Ulf Bergvall or Robert af Wetterstedt.

 Climate change sets new demands on all actors in the design and building industry.
 In the transition from a linear to circular economy, interior designer’s role will change towards having higher responsibility and importance in all project stages.
 Although the industry today is working more and more with reuse, with new circular business models being developed on a daily basis, it still lacks clear recommendations that cover all sustainability perspectives.

 Therefore, several architectural offices that are members of the 100 Group are working on developing recommendations and guidance for working with sustainability in interior design assignments.
 The recommendations will cover all sustainability perspectives – environmental, social and economic.
 They will be evidence-based and contain design principles, goals, and reference values where these exist, as well as a process description that ensures that sustainability aspects are integrated and handled during all project stages, as well as maintained throughout a project’s lifecycle.